ejgoodwin/dashboard_app_potato/README.md

 **Submitting work**: make a pull request and add a reviewer.
 When the reviewer is happy they will merge the changes into the `main` branch.

-### General Tasks
-[ ] `In progress: Alexa` Create a CSS class for `.card`.
-This class will set the style of the cards to give uniformity and could include a border, border radius, and padding.
-This will be used by all card components, so should be set in `index.css`.

-[ ] `Waiting for review: Erica`[pull request #7](https://github.com/ejgoodwin/dashboard_app_potato/pull/7) Mobile menu.
-The sidebar collapses and expands on desktop but will require extra work on mobile and tablet.
-On smaller screens, the sidebar should be hidden from view by default and be made visible by clicking the hamburger button.
-A mockup can be provided if required.
-Please note: there is already a pull request for the expand/collapse desktop functionality [pull request #3](https://github.com/ejgoodwin/dashboard_app_potato/pull/3), so it would be advised to wait until this has been merged and build upon it.

 ### Useful Links
 * Vue 3 docs: https://v3.vuejs.org/
 * Set up Vue project with Vite: https://learnvue.co/2020/12/setting-up-your-first-vue3-project-vue-3-0-release/